It has long been reported that remote workers outperform office workers. The single biggest reason for it was distractions.

-Most people do this by using a multitude of single purpose apps, even without giving it much thought.
+Most people do this by using a multitude of single-purpose apps, without giving it much thought.
 Try this exercise yourself: count the number of methods you use to communicate and work with teams inside and outside your organisation.

-These apps are designed to be attention seeking and they are really good at it.
-They can even hold their own with those irritating office workers, but they’re harder to escape from because they literally follow you everywhere.
+These apps are designed to be attention-seeking and they are really good at it.
+They can definitely hold their own with those irritating office workers, but they’re harder to escape from because they literally follow you everywhere.

 But as Cal Newport, associate professor of computer science at Georgetown University says, “There is nothing new about the existence of an attention economy that monetizes our eyeballs.”
-These attention seeking apps are designed to distract and this has become a major problem for businesses, especially and they try to adapt to new ways of working.
+These attention-seeking apps are designed to distract and this has become a major problem for businesses, especially as they try to adapt to new ways of working.